Frequently Asked Questions

 Getting in touch with the EU

 - On the phone or by email: Eurodesk is a youth information service that answers your questions about European opportunities (e.g. European programmes for volunteering, studying or doing an internship abroad).
 Please note that they will not be able to help with technical issues related to the DiscoverEU trip.
-Those will be dealt with by the travel agency when they will contact you (if you are selected).
+Those will be dealt with by the external contractor when they will contact you (if you are selected).
 You can contact the closest Eurodesk infopoint via the interactive map (https://map.eurodesk.eu/).

 - Online: Information in all the official languages of the European Union is available on the Europa website.